anvilproject/anvil-portal/content/ncpi/ncpi.md

  1. [CRDC +  AnVIL](/ncpi/research-use-cases#5----nci-crdc--nhgri-anvil) - Find a path to connect the GTEx data on the AnVIL platform to further processing and also combination with a prior analysis on the CRDC.
 This “normals” use case is a frequent request from our users, so finding a solution would be extremely valuable for a large number of cancer researchers

  1. [CRDC +  AnVIL](/ncpi/research-use-cases#6-nci-crdc--nhgri-anvil) - A comparison of transcriptome variation between tumors derived from male and female cancer patients.

+## Working Groups

+The NCPI's working groups and collaborating projects along with their areas of focus are listed below.

+[Community Governance Working Group](/ncpi/working-groups#community-governance-working-group) - Establish a set of [principles](/ncpi/interoperating-principles) for promoting interoperability across multiple platforms to remove operational barriers to trans-platform data sharing.

+[Coordination Working Group](/ncpi/working-groups#coordination-working-group) - Coordinate discourse, collaboration, and meetings between the working groups of NCPI.

+[FHIR Working Group](/ncpi/working-groups#fhir-working-group) - Assess the potential of FHIR resources to model and share complex clinical and phenotypic data.

+[NIH CIT  Researcher Auth Service (RAS) Project](ncpi/working-groups#nih-cit-researcher-auth-service-project) - Streamline access to multiple NIH data resources by enabling single sign-on and modernized communication of dbGaP approval information.

+[Outreach and Training Working Group](/ncpi/working-groups#outreach-and-training-working-group) - Create a public knowledge base with training materials and a cloud cost guide to educate researchers on the research use cases enabled by interoperable cloud based data commons.

+[Systems Interoperation Working Group](ncpi/working-groups#nih-systems-interoperation-working-group) - Test and implement technical standards (e.g. GA4GH APIs)  for data exchange and demonstrate their effectiveness by enabling key cross-platform research use cases.

 ## Progress Updates